-- ✓ There will be an assignment every week; late assignments will not be accepted more than one week after the due date. - ✓ Two physical visits to historical labor history sites in New Jersey (on your own) are required, even though this is an online course. - ✓ You will need to log in to the course Canvas website several times a week, and respond promptly to any messages from the instructor.
+- ✓ There will be an assignment every week; late assignments will not be accepted more than one week after the due date. - ✓ Two physical visits to historical labor history locations in New Jersey (on your own) are required, even though this is an online course. - ✓ You will need to log in to the course Canvas website several times a week, and respond promptly to any Canvas or email messages from the instructor.